uncertaingraph/me/_pages/cv.md

 ## Work experience
 Software Engineer at Amazon AWS (Sept 2022 - present)

-Data Scienc Intern at iManage (May 2022 - Aug 2022)
+Data Science Intern at iManage (May 2022 - Aug 2022)

 Research assistant at UIUC (Aug 2015 - May 2022)